One of the worst things a narcissist tries to do is label you.

 When we find a grace-filled picture of God, they call us heretics.

-My message to you is don’t let the narc define you.
+Don’t let the narc define you.
 You are not the sum of whatever the selfish narc wants to make you look like.
 I love this quote that Mother Teresa put on her wall,

 “In the final analysis, it is between you and God.